ABUSHEIKHSP/aminoacidProfiler/README.md

 **aminoacidProfiler** for Linux

+**Necessary installations for aminoacidProfiler

+**Miniconda** (https://docs.conda.io/en/latest/miniconda.html#linux-installers) is required for the proper installation and working of **aminoacidProfiler**, else it may cause issues.

 **How to clone the repository**

-Clone the repository by using the command ```git clone https://github.com/ABUSHEIKHSP/aminoacidProfiler.git``` in your Terminal.
+After installing **Miniconda**, Clone the github repository by using the command ```git clone https://github.com/ABUSHEIKHSP/aminoacidProfiler.git``` in your Terminal.

 If you want to clone the repository using ssh you can do so.